shaylarihosain/Scripps-College-Journal/README.md

 - **Install Adobe Creative Cloud**
      - If you don't have Creative Cloud installed, _Scripps College Journal_ will download it for you.

-- **Auto-updating compatibility rules**
+- **Synchronizes Adobe software versions across the team with auto-updating compatibility rules**
      - If each member of the design team uses different versions of InDesign, the work they create will not be compatible.
-To prevent this issue from occurring, _Scripps College Journal_ will notify users with out-of-date InDesign installations before letting them start, and provide them with clear instructions on how to rectify the issue.
-Each year, the app will keep team members on the same version automatically.
+To prevent this issue from occurring, _Scripps College Journal_ will notify users with out-of-date InDesign installations before letting them start working, and provide them with clear instructions on how to rectify the issue.

 - **Announcement or staff news delivered on app launch**
+     - The senior designer can choose to display information that will be delivered to the team quietly in Notification Center, or as an alert.

+<a id="requirements"></a>
 # System requirements
 macOS Mojave or later
 Adobe Creative Cloud 2021